 BMI = weight in pounds / (height in inches x height in inches) x 703.

 Or you can plug your height and weight into an online BMI calculator, and it will do the math for you.
-A BMI below 18.5 indicates that you're underweight; a value between 18.5 and 24.9 falls into the category of healthy weight; a BMI between 25 and 29.9 counts as overweight; and a BMI greater than 30 indicates obesity.
+Your BMI will fall into one of the following categories:

 For example, people who are 5-foot-7-inches tall have a healthy weight between 119 and 159, according to their BMI.
 But if a 5-foot-7-inch person weighs 110 pounds, he's considered underweight and would have to gain 9 pounds to get back to a healthy BMI.
 Conversely, someone who is 5-feet-7-inches tall and weighs 185 pounds would fall into the "overweight" range based on BMI and would need to lose 26 pounds to get back into the healthy range.